The mention-density model: how AI search actually cites mid-market e-commerce brands

 Finding 1: Native-language GEO audits lift share of voice by 36 percentage points for brands invisible in English, but reduce it by 7 points for brands already cited

-The original hypothesis was straightforward: brands targeting non-English-speaking customers should benefit from native-language audits because LLMs will tokenize local brands more accurately and surface local press, reviews, and forums.
-Most GEO advice repeats this without testing it.
+The hypothesis going in was the standard one: brands targeting non-English-speaking customers should benefit from native-language audits because LLMs tokenize local brands more accurately and surface local press, reviews, and forums.
+Most GEO advice repeats this without ever testing it.

-The data does not support a universal lift.
+Our data does not support a universal lift.
+It supports the opposite of universal.

 | English SOV bucket | n | Mean lift in native language |